-The Stormwater Management Plan (SWMP) contains the elements in Section 2.2.1 in addition to the details of any stormwater management facility (SWMF) used to meet the requirements of Sections 2.2.3 and 2.3.3.
-A stormwater management facility (SWMF) is a control measure that manages stormwater runoff and changes the characteristics of that runoff including, but not limited to, the quantity and quality, the period of release or the velocity of flow and may also be called a best management practice (BMP).
+The Stormwater Management Plan (SWMP) contains the elements in Section 2.2.1 in addition to the details of any stormwater management facility (SWMF) used to meet the requirements of Sections 2.2.32.2.3 and 2.2.4.
+A stormwater management facility is a control measure that manages stormwater runoff and changes the characteristics of that runoff including, but not limited to, the quantity and quality, the period of release or the velocity of flow and may also be called a best management practice (BMP) or stormwater control measure (SCM).